-Nostradamus and Trump Predictions 2017: What Did The Famous Psychic See During A Donald Trump Presidency?
+Nostradamus And Trump Predictions 2017: What Did The Famous Psychic See During A Donald Trump Presidency?

 The quatrains of Nostradamus are similar to a riddle that needs to be solved.
 The person who reads them can form their own idea of what the famous psychic was trying to say.
 In the two quatrains above, the use of the word trumpet can easily be attributed to Donald Trump.
 Nostradamus has become known for these types of word games when he was talking about a world leader.
 In some of his quatrains about WWII, Nostradamus used the word Hister.
 Experts took that as his way of talking about Hitler.

 What could the term “the false trumpet” mean?
-Many people who have interpreted this quatrain say that this was Nostradamus’ way of explaining Trump winning the Electoral College vote but lose the popular vote.
+Many people who have interpreted this quatrain say that this was Nostradamus’ way of explaining Trump winning the Electoral College vote, but losing the popular vote.
 All over social media, you can find people saying that Trump is not their president.
 It is like he is a false president.

 Arthur Evans is an expert when it comes to Nostradamus and he gives his interpretation of the two quatrains.